 Meantime, endless values do not have a fixed range.
 As the range is growing, the accuracy of ML models takes a hit.
 To solve this problem, we apply attribute extraction in the form of sequence labeling.
 Under this scheme, every title is tokenized and gets one of the three labels.
 The labels denote the first or intermediate token or mark that the token is not a part of a brand name.

 Image similarity is based on the similar principle as title similarity.
 To detect the same products, the process of quantifying image similarity is involved.
-The main challenge of image similarity occurs where there is not enough labeled data on the product.
+The main challenge of image similarity occurs when there are not enough labeled data points on the product.
 Moreover, the images of the same product may differ in perspective (as seen below), color temperature, color brightness, etc.

 To reduce the volume of manual processing of image pairs, you can apply auxiliary taxonomy to training image-based models.
 This indirect method allows us to view a particular product in a chain of nodes in the taxonomy.
 For example, a product may belong to the Clothing > Woman > Blazers node.

 Under the given product matching algorithm, we use the first layers to extract features and compute cosine similarity.
 It is better to apply several architectures.
-The more models you use, the more idiosyncrasies you will be able to handle in the future.
+The more models you use, the more idiosyncrasies you’ll be able to handle in the future.